Integrated-Wellness-Inc/release/README.md

 - `GITHUB_TOKEN` for everything
 - `NPM_TOKEN` for public `npm` library
-- `docker` containers need to be built beforehand

 You can skip here if you are using elevated [Private Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), however we don't recommend going down that path.